 Ask any whiskey lover and one thing is certain: They have strong opinions on how to sip their libation of choice.
 Some like it neat, some prefer a splash o water, and others require it to be chilled.
 If you fall into the last bucket, there’s even more debate as to exactly how you should cool down your scotch or rye.

 The thought is that you want to chill down your glass without diluting the taste.

-Many drinking accessories, like whiskey stones, claim to do just that.
+Many drinking accessories, like whiskey stones, claim to do just that, making them one of the best gifts to give your favorite whiskey lover, bartender or party host.
 But are they really better than ice at cooling down and sustaining a cold temperature?
 Naturally, we tested out a set of soapstone whiskey stones to see for ourselves

-Whiskey stones have been available to shop online for almost a decade, becoming popular gifts for whiskey lovers.
-Usually shaped into little cubes, the drinking accessory is made of nonporous soapstone, which theoretically shouldn't affect the taste and aroma of your malt.
+Whiskey stones have been available to shop online for almost a decade.
+Usually shaped into little cubes, the drinking accessory is made of nonporous soapstone, which theoretically shouldn’t affect the taste and aroma of your malt.
 Before you pop the stones in your glass, you would freeze them for at least four hours.

 When we tried them out for ourselves, we noticed that, while they cooled our drink to start, the overall temperature wasn’t sustained.
 By the 25-minute mark, our beverages were nearing room temperature, which isn’t great news if you really take your time sipping and enjoying your scotches and bourbons.
 But once we learned more about the thermodynamics behind the stones, this made sense.